 This variance is often called the process variance for the selected risk.
 The unconditional variance of X_t , also referred to as the total variance, is given by the Total Variance formula:

-Total Variance = Variance of the Hypothetical Means + Expected Value of the Process Variance simple distribution for Θ was chosen to make the integration easy.)
-It will be assumed that θ is constant through time for each risk.
+Total Variance=Variance of the

+Hypothetical Means+Expected Value of the

+Process Variance

 A proof of this formula is shown in Appendix B. These concepts are best demonstrated with an example.